LSanten/MMS-Bubbles/Zettelkasten/MILIT-A.md

 ![](../media/cleanshot_2023-10-17-at-20-25-10@2x.png)

 Regarding this topic, also look at Alvares' take on how the [scientific method is deeply violent in nature and intertwined with colonialism & capitalism](https://archive.unu.edu/unupress/unupbooks/uu05se/uu05se07.htm).
-Also see [[HistOfSci-A]].
+Also see my illustration [[HistOfSci-A]].

 ________